-Divorce is a complicated process.
-From dividing assets and agreeing on parenting time, to spousal maintenance and contested separations, there are many factors that make going through a divorce complex, and most often, stressful.
-Unfortunately, getting a divorce gets even more complicated and difficult for the brave men and women (and their spouses) who serve our country and protect our freedoms on a daily basis.
+Divorce is a complicated process from dividing assets and agreeing on parenting time, to spousal maintenance and contested separations.
+Many factors make divorce cumbersome and stressful.
+Unfortunately, getting a divorce gets even more complicated and difficult for the brave men and women (and their spouses) who serve our country and protect our freedoms, daily.

 With six military installations and approximately 34,117 active duty military members currently stationed in the state of Colorado, the family law attorneys at Modern Family Law have handled their fair share of military divorce cases and are well-versed on all the intricacies that separate them from civilian divorces.

-Our military divorce lawyers have compiled a wealth of information pertaining to the different aspects of navigating the divorce process as an active duty service member in Colorado to help if you’re considering filing for a divorce.
+Our military divorce lawyers have compiled a wealth of information about the different aspects of navigating the divorce process as an active duty service member in Colorado to help if you’re considering filing for a divorce.

 “Military divorces go through the same process as any other divorce,” said Jay Cranmer, senior associate at Modern Family Law.
 “While they are certainly different, it’s the same process.”

-In order for a service member to be considered a Colorado resident, their LES (Leave and Earnings Statement) must indicate Colorado is their state of legal residence and they must have a Colorado driver’s license (or have other proof of residency such as voter registration or proof of property ownership).
+For a service member to be considered a Colorado resident, their LES (Leave and Earnings Statement) must indicate Colorado is their state of legal residence.
+Additionally, they must have a Colorado driver’s license or other proof of residencies such as voter registration or proof of property ownership.
 Being stationed at a Colorado military installation is not grounds for residency on its own.

 For military spouses, having a Colorado driver’s license and being physically located in the state are the two main factors for determining residency.
 It’s legal for a military member, or their spouse, to seek Colorado residency with the intent to file for divorce within the state, but the residency change must be completed at least 90 days before filing for a divorce.

-The Uniformed Services Former Spouse’s Protection Act (USFSPA) was passed in 1982 to give former military spouses the right to a share of a military member’s retirement pay.
+The Uniformed Services Former Spouse’s Protection Act (USFSPA) passed in 1982 to give former military spouses the right to a share of a military member’s retirement pay.
 In Colorado, military retirement payouts are considered a “marital asset” and are therefore subject to division during a divorce proceeding.
-In fact, military retirement is often one of the most valuable assets in a Colorado divorce.
+Military retirement is often one of the most valuable assets in a Colorado divorce.

 In 2016, the National Defense Authorization Act (Section 641) changed the way military retirement pay can be divided.
 The Act states that a former spouses’ share of the pension will be “frozen” or locked in place at its current value at the time of the divorce.
 This means that future promotions or service extensions that may increase the pension amount will no longer be considered when dividing the pension.

 “The most surprising thing for service members is deciding what to do about their retirement pay,” Hughes said.
 “Most aren’t in paid status and aren’t receiving retirement at the time of divorce.
-However, their retirement may still be considered marital property and there are Federal Statutes and guidelines that govern what, if any portion, can be considered marital property and divided.”
+However, their retirement may still be considered marital property, and some Federal Statutes and guidelines govern what, if any portion, can be considered marital property and divided.”

-Although a military members retirement pay may be split during a divorce without taking into consideration how long they have been in the military, the USFSPA also states that the Defense Finance and Accounting Service (DFAS) will automatically pay the former spouse’s share of the military pension if they were married for at least 10 years at the same time that the military member was in service.
+A military member’s retirement pay may be split during a divorce without taking into consideration the length of military service.
+The USFSPA also states that the Defense Finance and Accounting Service (DFAS) will automatically pay the former spouse’s share of the military pension if they were married for at least 10 years at the same time that the military member was in service.
 This is often referred to as the “10/10 rule”.

-This rule does not mean that couples that are divorcing prior to the 10-year mark do not have to (or cannot) split the military pension, it only means that after 10 years the retirement will be split automatically by the DFAS, and the former spouse will be paid directly rather than their spouse writing them a check.
+This rule does not mean that couples that are divorcing prior to the 10-year mark do not have to (or cannot) split the military pension.
+It only means that after 10 years the retirement will be cut automatically by the DFAS, and the former spouse will be paid directly rather than their spouse writing them a check.

 The Hunt/Gallo formula is the equation used to determine how much of a service member’s retirement pay is considered a marital asset.
-It is calculated by taking the total number of months of marriage overlapping military service, divided by the total number of months of military service at retirement.
+It is calculated by taking the total number of months of marriage that overlap the military service and then that’s divided by the total number of months of military service at retirement.
 A civilian spouse is entitled to one-half of the marital portion of a service member’s retirement pay as determined by this formula.

 The Servicemember’s Civil Relief Act (SCRA) is designed to provide certain protections for military members who are active duty or deployed.
 The Act allows military members to postpone or suspend certain civil obligations while deployed so they may devote their full attention to duties without causing extra stress for their family members back home.